-A'Beckett and Little Latrobe Streets carry only local traffic due to their limited accessibility via Swanston Street.
-Stewart Street, which connects Franklin and A'Beckett Streets, is blocked by bollards.
+A'Beckett Street carries only light local traffic due to its discontinuity within the street grid, and limitations on vehicular access via Swanston Street.
+Stewart Street, which connects Franklin and A'Beckett streets, is blocked by bollards.

 Although located between a major generator of pedestrian traffic and an important pedestrian destination - RMIT and Flagstaff Gardens, respectively - A'Beckett Street has relatively narrow footpaths (about 2.7 metres) and a generous carriageway (about 14.6 metres).
 Several properties along and near A'Beckett Street have been, or are about to be, redeveloped for high-rise apartment buildings, many catering to university students.
+There is demand for additional pedestrian circulation space and public space, including streets, for social and passive recreational activity.